The Office of Financial Aid is excited that you and your student are interested in Adrian College.

 Students on Financial Aid Warning and Financial Aid Probation will be expected to obtain a 2.0 grade point average for the following semester and take a minimum of 12 credit hours without withdrawing from any courses by the end of that semester.

-If you have any additional questions, please feel free to email the Office of Financial Aid at email@example.com.
+If you have any additional question, please feel free to email the Office of Financial Aid at firstname.lastname@example.org.